JuanGongora/JuanGongora.github.io/_posts/2016-09-20-oh_module_where_art_thou.markdown

 This is a constant variable
 ```

-<id="target">Take notice of the double colon `::` between the module and constant names.
-This syntax is called the [*scope resolution operator*](http://stackoverflow.com/questions/5032844/ruby-what-does-prefix-do), and its what lets us access nested modules and classes.
+Take notice of the double colon `::` between the module and constant names.
+This syntax is called the <a id="target">[*scope resolution operator*](http://stackoverflow.com/questions/5032844/ruby-what-does-prefix-do)</a>, and its what lets us access nested modules and classes.

 Now let's try to access the module's *class method*: